Award-winning artist Whitney Brock and community leader Dr. Nathaniel L. Bishop are this year’s recipients of the Perry F. Kendig Awards.

 Kendig Award Nominees Winners 2013 to present

-Programs and full-time employees of Roanoke College and Hollins University are eligible to be nominated.
+Programs and full-time employees of Hollins University and Roanoke College are eligible to be nominated.

 Deadline for Nominations

-The deadline for 2023 nominees is Thursday, August 31 by 4 p.m.
+The deadline for 2024 nominations is Thursday, August 15 by 4 p.m.
 (EDT).
-All nominations with at least two required supporting documents must be received by the deadline to qualify as a nominee.
+All nominations with at least two required supporting documents must be received by the deadline to qualify.

 Frequently Asked Questions